yahiagaming495/Calculator/README.md

 **How to compile this program?**
 --------
-**NOTE: There is already a compiled version in this repository, but if you want to compile it yourself for whatever reason, There is how)**
+**NOTE: There is already a compiled version in this repository, but if you want to compile it yourself for whatever reason, This is how)**

 First install gcc